-During the year under review, the Group continues to engage in the money lending business and sale of biodegradable product in Hong Kong, trading and manufacturing of biomass fuel and started trading of electronic parts in the People's Republic of China (the "PRC").
+During the year under review, the Group continues to engage in the money lending business in Hong Kong, trading and manufacturing of biomass fuel and trading of electronic parts in the PRC.

-Despite the competitive and uncertain business environment for the loan market in Hong Kong, the Group recorded a growth of 110.0% in revenue from money lending business as compared with the corresponding period in 2015 due to persisting high demand for loan products.
-As at 31 December 2016, the loan portfolio held by the Group was approximately RMB296,777,000.
-Interest income earned from the money lending business was approximately RMB19,207,000 during the year under review, which represented approximately 70.7% of the total revenue.
+The money lending business remained a major source of income of the Group.
+The Group recorded a growth of 66.6% in revenue from money lending business as compared with 2016 due to persisting demand for loan products.
+As at 31 December 2017, the loan portfolio held by the Group was approximately RMB316,669,000.
+Interest income earned from the money lending business reached approximately RMB32,007,000 during the year under review, which represented approximately 68.0% of the total revenue.